iip-ecosphere/platform/platform/configuration/configuration/README.md

 ## Tests

 Some tests are executed for code generation in this project, the remainder is executed by the `examples` project there.
 Since version 0.7.1 the generated code is in `target/gen` rather than `gen`.

+Some tests are executed in own JVMs to prevent conflicting dependencies with Maven.
+To update the persisted dependency list, call `mvn prepare-package`.
+To build this component without tests, run `mvn install -DdisableJavaTests=true`.